British Values

 An understanding of British Law is developed through our curriculum and assemblies.

-Our Golden Rules ensure our community is a safe and respectful environment for all, promotes positive relationships and excellent behaviour.
+Our behaviour policy is linked closely to our school values and ensures our community is a safe and respectful environment for all, promoting positive relationships and excellent behaviour.

-• Each class displays the Golden Rules poster and knows how they apply in all areas of the school
+- Each class displays the school values and know how they apply in all areas of the school

 Individual Liberty and mutual respect